 Where there’s a will, there’s a way

-When you take out Over 50 Life Insurance or Seniors Term Life Insurance with British Seniors, you’ll get a free Will Kit sent out to you.
+When you take out Over 50 Life Insurance with British Seniors, you’ll get a free Will Kit sent out to you.
 It gives you clear instructions on putting your affairs in order and transferring your assets according to your exact wishes when you die.

 You can also update your will at any time as your circumstances change - our self-help kit walks you through the entire process.

 You also have the option of putting your policy into a trust, which comes with its own legal jargon.
 In both cases, you’ll find British Seniors help you cut through the red tape to restore your peace of mind.